ucscode/sQuery/README.md

 While the class simplifies the construction of SELECT, INSERT, UPDATE, and DELETE queries for individual tables, it may not be suitable for scenarios where JOIN operations are required to combine data from multiple tables.
 JOIN queries typically involve more complex logic and require a different approach to handle the join conditions and table relationships.

-If you need to perform advanced queries involving JOINs or complex SQL statements, it's recommended to use more comprehensive database abstraction libraries or frameworks that offer built-in support for such operations.
-These libraries or frameworks provide more robust query-building capabilities and handle various types of SQL operations, including JOINs, aggregations, subqueries, and more.
+For more advanced queries involving JOINs or complex SQL statements, it is advisable to utilize comprehensive database abstraction libraries or frameworks.
+If your requirements exceed the capabilities of the sQuery class, you create your own SQL query tailored to your specific needs.

 However, for simple CRUD operations on individual tables, the sQuery class can still be a helpful tool to generate the basic SQL queries needed.
 It offers a convenient and concise way to construct queries without the need to write SQL statements manually.